-Subsequent tours include training officer of Navy Reserve Capabilities Assessment Unit (OPNAV N8) in the Pentagon, Washington, D.C.
-She served as commanding officer for Navy Reserve, commander, Navy Region Mid Atlantic, Region Operations Center (ROC) in Norfolk, Virginia; and Navy Reserve, Chief of Naval Operations (CNO), Operations and Planning N3/N5 unit in the Pentagon, Washington, D.C.
-She was assigned as Navy Emergency Preparedness liaison officer (NEPLO) for the state of Pennsylvania and Deputy Lead for the NEPLO Program at Commander, Navy Installations Command (CNIC).
-She served as the commander, NR CNIC NEPLO leading the NEPLO Program.
-She is currently assigned as Reserve Deputy Director, Assessment Division, OPNAV N81R.
-Also, since September 2016, she has been a Board Member of the Reserve Forces Policy Board, which serves as an independent advisor to Secretary of Defense on Reserve and National Guard matters.
+RADM Wackerman became a Selected Reservist (SELRES) with VR-52 in June 1999 where she became the Commanding Officer of VR-52.
+Subsequent SELRES tours include training officer of Navy Reserve Capabilities Assessment Unit (OPNAV N8) in the Pentagon, Washington, D.C.
+She served as the Commanding Officer for Navy Reserve, Commander, Navy Region Mid Atlantic, Region Operations Center (ROC) in Norfolk, Virginia.
+She then served as Commanding Officer, Navy Reserve, Chief of Naval Operations (CNO), Operations and Planning N3/N5 unit in the Pentagon, Washington, D.C.
+She was assigned as Navy Emergency Preparedness Liaison Officer (NEPLO) for the state of Pennsylvania and Deputy Commander for the NEPLO Program at Commander, Navy Installations Command (CNIC).
+She then served as the Commander, NR CNIC NEPLO leading the NEPLO Program; and COS for the WNY Shooting.